-- Gorman, Robert F., Great Debates at the United Nations: An Encyclopedia of Fifty Key Issues 1945-2000 (Ref.
+- Robert F. Gorman, Great Debates at the United Nations: An Encyclopedia of Fifty Key Issues 1945-2000 (Ref.
 JZ4970 .G67 2001).
 A useful feature of this work is a timeline of important events in which the UN has been involved through July 2000.

 - The Oxford Handbook on the United Nations (Thomas G. Weiss & Sam Daws, eds.)
-(JZ4970 .O93 2007 & online) is a collection of essays that examine historical, legal, political and administrative aspects of the U.N.
+(JZ4970 .O93 2007 & online) is a collection of essays that examine historical, legal, political, and administrative aspects of the U.N.

 - UN Chronicle, (Periodicals 1975- & online 1997- ).
-The Chronicle is a quarterly periodical which reports on recent events involving the United Nations and its agencies.
+The Chronicle is a quarterly periodical that reports on recent events involving the United Nations and its agencies.
 It provides document symbols, the classification system used for U.N. documents, and references to resolutions.
 The UN NewsCentre is updated daily.